orbeon/orbeon-forms-doc/xml-platform/processors/url-generator.md

 ### Conditional GET

-Usually, the URL generator does forced GET requests.
-You can enable conditional GETs with the `cache-control/conditional-get` element.
+Usually, the URL generator does forced `GET` requests.
+You can enable conditional `GET`s with the `cache-control/conditional-get` element.

-When `conditional-get` is set to true, and if the URL generator finds a corresponding resource in its local cache, it sends a conditional HTTP GET using the `If-Modified-Since` header.
+When `conditional-get` is set to true, and if the URL generator finds a corresponding resource in its local cache, it sends a conditional HTTP `GET` using the `If-Modified-Since` header.
 If the server responds with a code 304, the URL generator uses the resource it holds in cache, following usual HTTP semantics.

 Example of configuration: